HenryTorres110/Jr_Data_Analyst_Ex/README.md

 7.- After you pressed the button you should see another of our views where the data that has been introduced is show in a list fashion.

 You can inspect any module you wish and even though we are not good enough web designers to make a beautiful CSS, hopefully it meets the fundamentals requirements.
 Thanks in advance.

+*If I can count with more time to continue developing the web app with the extras please tell me to begin inmediatly*